gbrandtio/iot-platform-sensor-data/c#-win-service/README.md

 - `CountryCode`: The 2-letter country code that you want to collect data from.
 - `SensorAPI`: The API that publishes the data from the sensors.
 Documentation: https://github.com/opendata-stuttgart/meta/wiki/EN-APIs
 - `DataStorageMode`: The data storage method to be used.
 This value should equal to one of the `DataStorageMode`.
-- `DataStorageMode`: The available data storage modes.
+- `DataStorageMethod`: The available data storage modes.
 This modes cannot be changed or extended - you can configure one of them in `DataStorageMethod`.
 - `FileStorageFormat`: If the `DataStorageMode` is set to `FILE`, this configuration specifies the file format of the file that will hold the data.
 - `MaxFileSize`: If the `DataStorageMode` is set to `FILE`, this configuration specifies the maximum file size before a new file gets created.